si-computer-club/signb-project/README.md

 ### Test server in your local machine
 1. Setup ngrok.
 Maybe this [tutorial](https://medium.com/linedevth/linebot-ngrok-b319841a49d7) will help. (__In 'section 2. ngrok' only, skip the LINE webhook section__, as we will set dialogflow webhook instead)
-1. Point Dialogflow Fulfillment webhook URL to your tunnel URL, append `/webhook` (Example: `https://aaaa1111.ngrok.io/webhook`).
+1. Point Dialogflow Fulfillment webhook URL to your tunnel URL, append `/webhook/dialogflow` (Example: `https://aaaa1111.ngrok.io/webhook/dialogflow`).
+1. Point LINE webhook URL to your tunnel URL, append `/webhook/line` (Example: `https://aaaa1111.ngrok.io/webhook/line`).
 1. create new file `secret/secret.json`, mimic the template in `secret/secret.json.example` and edit token to the real one.
 1. `npm run dev`.
 1. Don't forget to change webhook back to original URL.
 (Should be like: `https://signb-project.appspot.com/webhook`)